 A lot of digital transformation comes down to the technology stack you have in place to create a seamless online experience for your customers.
 But when you’re choosing your technology stack, the main question you need to ask is: “is this suitable for my most valuable customers?”.
 Building a strategy around your customers is rule number one in marketing, so don’t forget that when you’re on your way to becoming digital first.

-If you want to chat through your technology stack, or get 5 actionable recommendations to help improve your eCommerce performance right now do get in touch!
+If you want to chat through your technology stack get in touch!